victor-pena/victor/_posts/2026-08-06-athens-sparta-sa.md

 The challenge of the twenty-first century is to build republics capable of combining the openness of Athens with the institutional discipline of Sparta.

 That balance, rather than the victory of one model over the other, may determine which societies become the principal organizers of South America's future.

+---
+[^1] Note
+A field is not simply an institution.
+It is a structured social space—politics, academia, journalism, bureaucracy, business—in which actors compete for authority according to rules that are largely accepted by everyone participating.
+Each field defines what counts as competence, legitimacy, prestige and success.